 Without going into too much detail, this is something that every producer should have pinned up on their wall.
 Just like your essential production techniques, it’s good to have the essential songwriting tools.
 Unless you’re a virtuoso theorist, the circle of fifths is a great visual aid for anyone who wants to learn piano.
 This wonderful little tool explains the relationships between the 12 keys in a single octave, their related key signatures, and the relevant major and minor keys.
 Getting to grips with this means you can hop around key changes like a wizard.
 It’ll also help you to add mood shifts and clever thematic changes to all of your work.
 Print off a copy, learn it and see just how much easier it can make your life.

-Resources to Help you Learn Piano Online
+Resources to Help You Learn Piano Online

 TL;DR

 There are literally hundreds of places to learn piano online now.
 From simple e-books and YouTube channels to dedicated platforms, there is something to suit the needs of everyone.
 Whether you’re just starting out or you’re a seasoned musician, these great resources are sure to improve your game.
-Remember that things like scales and rhythm are fundamental and always the most important things to focus on.
+Remember that things like scales and rhythm are fundamental and always the most important areas to focus on.
 Learning songs helps to make the whole process a lot more fun.
 It also helps to realize how the skills you’re learning apply to commercial music.
 Make sure to check out one (or all) of these fantastic resources.
 I guarantee that you’ll be playing the piano like a pro in no time at all!

 Sobre el autor